gcc-mirror/gcc/gcc/config/sh/sh.md

  [(set_attr "length" "0")
   (set_attr "in_delay_slot" "no")])

-; emitted at the end of the literal table, used to emit the ; 32bit branch labels if needed.
+;; Emitted at the end of the literal table, used to emit the ;; 32bit branch labels if needed.
 (define_insn "consttable_end"
   [(unspec_volatile [(const_int 0)] UNSPECV_CONST_END)]
   ""